-Axelle Viré is an assistant professor in Wind Energy at the Faculty of Aerospace Engineering at TU Delft since 2013.
+Axelle Viré is an associate professor in Wind Energy at the Faculty of Aerospace Engineering at TU Delft since 2013.
 She is also an honorary lecturer at Imperial College London (UK).

 Before joining TU Delft, Axelle completed her PhD in computational physics at Université Libre de Bruxelles (Belgium), where she also graduated in Mechanical Engineering.
 She then worked at Imperial College London (UK) under a Marie Curie Intra-European Fellowship and developed high-fidelity computational tools for the modelling of fluid-structure interactions in the context of offshore wind and tidal turbines.
 Since 2014, she is also active in the field of airborne wind energy at the Faculty of Aerospace Engineering in Delft.